 - consider the financial implications of the procedure.

-If a patient generally meet these criteria, they can be placed on a donor waiting list.
+If a patient generally meet these criteria, they can be placed on a transplant waiting list.

 When a compatible donor becomes available, the patient is contacted then prepped for surgery very quickly while the donated lungs are preserved and transported.
 After examination of the donor’s lungs and confirmation of suitability, the surgery can begin — even before the organs arrive at the hospital.
 Depending on several factors, the decision to perform a single or double lung transplant is made prior to the operation.